 Fortuna holding a cornucopia/Istanbul Archeology Museum/Photo: shutterstock.com

-Through the ages, the popularity of the cornucopia has only grown.
-Frequently depicted in classical art, it now figures on buildings, sculptures, paintings and coins where it has become synonymous with the harvest and abundance.
+Throughout the ages, the cornucopia has been a fixture in classical art.
+You’ll find it in paintings and on buildings and coins where it has become synonymous with the harvest and abundance.
 In fact, there are entire towns, businesses, jails and temples named after it.
 And here in Washington, DC, it appears five times on the U.S. Capitol.

 An ancient bas relief depicting a goat’s horn overflowing with fruits